Skip to content

 Founder & Principal · Vandecarb

-Vandecarb was created to give clients a clear, independent view of what needs to be measured, what needs to be prioritized, and what action actually improves building performance.
+James founded Vandecarb to give building owners a clear, independent view of what needs to be measured, what needs to be prioritized, and what action actually improves asset performance.
+He works directly on every engagement.
+The firm carries no contractor commissions and holds no vendor product.

 Based